staff-and-leadership

 More recently, the acquisition of a Master degree in the traditional medical system of Ayurveda led her to develop collaborations with Indian researchers and clinicians, aimed at exploring pathways of integration between Western science and Ayurveda, in order to expand knowledge and improve management of psychophysical health and disease.
 Her scientific production includes papers in international peer-reviewed journals, as well as authored and edited international books.
 She actively contributed to the international promotion and dissemination of positive psychology and well-being research as President of the International Positive Psychology Association (IPPA), the European Network of Positive Psychology (ENPP), and the Società Italiana di Psicologia Positiva (SIPP).
 Since 2010 she is serving as Editor in Chief of the Journal of Happiness Studies.

-Stewart Donaldson, Ph.D. ( through 2025 ) Professor of Psychology and Community & Global Health, Dean of the School of Social Science, Policy & Evaluation, and Community and Global Health,, Claremont Graduate University (CGU) Executive Director of the Claremont Evaluation Center and Director, The Evaluators' Institute (TEI), USA
+Stewart Donaldson, Ph.D. ( Ex Officio ) Professor of Psychology and Community & Global Health, Dean of the School of Social Science, Policy & Evaluation, and Community and Global Health,, Claremont Graduate University (CGU) Executive Director of the Claremont Evaluation Center and Director, The Evaluators' Institute (TEI), USA

 Stewart I. Donaldson is a distinguished university professor, the executive director of the university’s Claremont Evaluation Center (CEC), and director of The Evaluators’ Institute (TEI).
 He is deeply committed to improving lives through research, evaluation, and education.
 More